adrianAnyansi/ds1-Auto-ItemTracker/Readme.md

-# DS1 Item Auto Tracker
+# DS1 Item Auto Tracker FAQ

 Q: What is this?
 A: It's a online DS1 Item tracker, designed primarily for Item randomizers.
 The website tracks key items to display as a stream overlay.
 This only works in Chrome due to the FileSystem API.